Amy Myers: Writing career

 Like the character Luke Frost in Myers' Marsh and Daughter series, Myers was once a publisher.
 She was a director of the now-defunct publishing firm of William Kimber & Co.
 Ltd., which specialised in war and theatrical memoirs, autobiographies, biographies and tales of hauntings.
 She published her first mystery, Murder in Pug's Parlor, in 1986.
 In 1988, she turned to writing full-time.

 After eleven Auguste Didier mysteries, Myers introduced the former police detective Peter Marsh and his daughter Georgia in The Wickenham Murders in 2004.
-The father–daughter team write true-crime novels in which they expose an injustice or sleuth out the answer to an unsolved crime from the distant past.# The Marshes' investigations almost inevitably involve them with present-day murders stemming from secrets involving the past.
+The father–daughter team writes true-crime novels in which they expose an injustice or sleuth out the answer to an unsolved crime from the distant past.# The Marshes' investigations almost inevitably involve them with present-day murders stemming from secrets involving the past.

 Myers launched a third series in 2007 with Tom Wasp and the Murdered Stunner.
 Wasp, a Victorian era chimney sweep in East London, solves crimes with his former apprentice, Ned.
 Myers' fourth series, written with the help of her car buff husband, began in 2011 with Classic in the Barn.
 That series features a modern-day classic-car restorer in Kent, Jack Colby, who helps the police with cases involving classic cars.

 In 2017, Myers introduced yet another cosy mystery series, featuring Nell Drury, a female French-trained chef in 1925 Kent when such a thing was a real anomaly.
 The first novel is titled Dancing with Death.

 For her romances, historical sagas and suspense novels, Myers created the pseudonym Harriet Hudson, although she has occasionally also used the names Laura Daniels and Alice Carr.

 Myers also writes reviews of other books at the online crime and thriller magazine Shots.

 Many of her crime novels are available in German translation.